MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-configure.md

 * Set up a private link, but when you connect to a private endpoint, choose not to auto-integrate with the DNS.
 * Configure the relevant endpoints on your machines' hosts files.

+## Additional configuration

+### Network subnet size
+The smallest supported IPv4 subnet is /27 using CIDR subnet definitions.
+Although Azure virtual networks [can be as small as /29](/azure/virtual-network/virtual-networks-faq#how-small-and-how-large-can-virtual-networks-and-subnets-be), Azure [reserves five IP addresses](/azure/virtual-network/virtual-networks-faq#are-there-any-restrictions-on-using-ip-addresses-within-these-subnets).
+The Azure Monitor private link setup requires at least 11 more IP addresses even if you're connecting to a single workspace.
+[Review your endpoint's DNS settings](./private-link-configure.md#review-your-endpoints-dns-settings) for the list of Azure Monitor private link endpoints.

+### Azure portal
+To use Azure Monitor portal experiences for Application Insights, Log Analytics, and DCEs, allow the Azure portal and Azure Monitor extensions to be accessible on the private networks.
+Add **AzureActiveDirectory**, **AzureResourceManager**, **AzureFrontDoor.FirstParty**, and **AzureFrontdoor.Frontend** [service tags](/azure/firewall/service-tags) to your network security group.

+### Programmatic access
+To use the REST API, the Azure [CLI](/cli/azure/monitor), or PowerShell with Azure Monitor on private networks, add the [service tags](/azure/virtual-network/service-tags-overview) **AzureActiveDirectory** and **AzureResourceManager** to your firewall.

+### Browser DNS settings
+If you're connecting to your Azure Monitor resources over a private link, traffic to these resources must go through the private endpoint that's configured on your network.
+To enable the private endpoint, update your DNS settings as described in [Connect to a private endpoint](./private-link-configure.md#connect-to-a-private-endpoint).
+Some browsers use their own DNS settings instead of the ones you set.
+The browser might attempt to connect to Azure Monitor public endpoints and bypass the private link entirely.
+Verify that your browser settings don't override or cache old DNS settings.

+### Querying limitation: externaldata operator

+* The [externaldata](/azure/data-explorer/kusto/query/externaldata-operator?pivots=azuremonitor) operator isn't supported over a private link because it reads data from storage accounts but doesn't guarantee the storage is accessed privately.
+* The [Azure Data Explorer proxy (ADX proxy)](azure-monitor-data-explorer-proxy.md) allows log queries to query Azure Data Explorer.
+The ADX proxy isn't supported over a private link because it doesn't guarantee the targeted resource is accessed privately.

 ## Next steps

 - Learn about [private storage](private-storage.md) for custom logs and customer-managed keys.